 - Prosper ISD encompasses 57.75 miles of Prosper, McKinney, Frisco, Celina and unincorporated Denton County.

 - At build-out, PISD will serve 45,000 to 50,000 students at 20-25 elementary schools; 11-14 middle schools; & 6-8 high schools.
-A new stadium & natatorium is now open and a second high school, Rock Hill, will open in the Fall of 2020 and Tucker Hill residents are zoned to now attend this new school impotenciastop.pt.
+A new stadium & natatorium is now open.
+A second high school, Rock Hill, opens in the Fall of 2020 and Tucker Hill residents are zoned to now attend this new school.

 - Student Demographics: 60% White, 13% Hispanic, 9% African American, 12% Asian American, 6% Other

 - Student/Teacher ratio: 15 to 1; State Accountability “A” rating

 - 98% of Students Graduate; 60% attend 4-year university